Nicholas J. Shaheen, MD, MPH

 Jessica Hores Gebhart, MSHS

 Jessica Gebhart currently works part-time for the Center for Esophageal Diseases and Swallowing as a research specialist.
 She graduated from the University of North Carolina at Chapel Hill in 2007 with a BA in Exercise and Sport Science and minor in Chemistry and completed her MSHS in Clinical Research Administration through George Washington University in December 2012.
 She began working in the GI division in colon cancer research.
 Jessica joined CEDAS in 2010 as a Clinical Research Coordinator/Research Specialist.
 She managed numerous research projects related to esophageal and swallowing conditions.
-She plans to graduate in December 2012 with her MSHS in Clinical Research Administration.
+She graduated in December 2012 with her MSHS in Clinical Research Administration.

 Administrative Support Specialist